 All you can do at the moment is wait and see what directions Disney gives us moving forward and see how the attraction-riding process will evolve as the parks are open for a while.

 Whatever you do, don’t panic.
 If you have a Walt Disney World hotel reservation you are ok at the moment.
-At least with a resort reservation you know you will be able to get park pass reservations and get into the theme parks to ride the attractions in whatever way Disney sets up for us.
+At least with a resort reservation you know you will be able to get park pass reservations and get into the theme parks to ride the attractions in whatever way Disney sets up during your trip.

-The picture is still incomplete so we’ll have to be patient as Disney continues to update us on their coming plans.
+The picture is still incomplete as Disney continues to change things up so we’ll have to be patient to see what develops.

 Is FastPass+ Ever Coming Back to Disney World?